jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   ### Szarekhan
   (we like to make quality stuff)
   _You can't spell Szarekhan without zarek!_
   - **\[Ability] Uncanny Artificiers:** When this unit is selected to shoot, you may re-roll one hit roll and one wound roll.
 In addition, when a model in this unit makes a melee attack, after the wound roll, if the attack would be resolved with AP -1, resolve it with AP -2 instead (stacks with "Sunder" Command Protocol).
-  - **\[Stratagem] Name:** ?
-  - **\[(NOT A) Relic] Empyric Dampers:** Each SZAREKHAN NECRON CHARACTER model may be equipped with an Empyric Damper (+15 pts).
-This allows those models to do a Deny the Witch roll once per phase, as if it were a Psyker.
-A model can be equipped with both an Empyric Damper and a relic.
+  - **\[Stratagem] Replicator Nanoscarabs (1 CP):** Use this Stratagem when a SZAREKHAN unit's Living Metal special rule would be resolved to no effect (all the models in the unit are at full wounds).
+Before resolving that rule, if this unit is below its starting strength, you can return one previously destroyed model to the unit with 1 remaining wound - place it anywhere in Unit Coherency with the existing models; if this is not possible, you cannot use the Stratagem.
+A single unit can only be affected by this Stratagem once per battle.
+  - **\[Relic] (none)**
   - **\[Warlord Trait] Name:** ?
   - **\[Favoured Command Protocols]:** **Shield**, **Sunder**

+  **SPECIAL:** This dynasty does not unlock a Relic.
+However, each SZAREKHAN NECRON CHARACTER model may be equipped with an Empyric Damper (+15 pts).
+Models equipped with Empyric Dampers can each do a Deny the Witch roll once per phase, as if they were PSYKERs.

   ### Mokhor
   - **\[Ability] Rad-wreathed:** All non-MOKHOR and non-C'TAN SHARD units that are within 2" of this unit have their